MethuParoi/nixzo-e-commerce-web/README.md

 Nixzo is designed to offer users a unique and interactive way to explore and purchase the latest weareables, gadgets and accessories.
 With real-time product data and ratings, users can make informed decisions to buy the best possible products.

-## 🚀  List of React Fundamental concepts used in the project
+## 🚀  List of Technologies used in the project

 - **Next.js** - for building a dynamic and responsive user interface
 - **Redux toolkit** - for managing states along the web app